JorjaFox/library/content/posts/recaps/csi/high-and-low.md

 **Sidle:** _(cough to get Willows' attention)_ Can you help me out?
 **Willows:** Ahh ...
 Depends.
-**Sidle:** I can't get out into the field becuase I'm maxed out on overtime for the month.
+**Sidle:** I can't get out into the field because I'm maxed out on overtime for the month.
 **Willows:** Ah and you're confined to the lab, huh?
 Well hey, look, it's regular hours.
 I mean go have dinner with the boyfriend. _(pause)_ Hank.
 Right?
 And, and go to a spa.
 **Sidle:** Hank is not my boyfriend.
 And you know, those places are filled with bacteria.
 **Willows:** Sara, I don't make the rules around here.
 You gotta talk to Grissom about that.